 Unified Communications application software available from Cisco and supported by Progent's consultants include:

-Cisco Jabber is a UC application that supports presence, IM, voice, high-definition video, voicemail, screen sharing, and real-time conferencing functions for Windows PCs, Macs, Apple and Android tablets as well as iPhones, Android phones, and Blackberries.
-Jabber is an evolution and integration of the Cisco Unified Personal Communicator, Cisco Mobile, and WebEx Connect, with important improvements to video features and screen sharing, and extending the team experience to more operating systems and endpoint hardware.
+Cisco Jabber is a UC application that supports presence, IM, voice, high-definition video, voicemail, screen sharing, and real-time conferencing functions for Windows PCs, Macs, plus Apple iOS and Android smartphones and tablets.
+Jabber is an evolution and integration of the Cisco Unified Personal Communicator, Cisco Mobile, and WebEx Connect, with important enhancements to video features and screen sharing, and extending the team experience to more operating systems and endpoint hardware.
 Cisco Jabber works in conjunction with Unified Communications Manager for call and session management, Cisco Unified Presence for instant messaging and presence, Unity Connection for voice messaging and programmable attendant, and Cisco WebEx Meeting for conferencing.

 WebEX Meeting Center

 WebEX Meeting Center provides online conferencing for users with a web browser or virtually any desktop or mobile device.
 Cisco WebEx is delivered as SaaS through Cisco's WebEx Cloud.
 This makes it easy to deploy and scale, streamlines administration, eliminates high up-front investment, offers maximum uptime and world-class data protection, and delivers consistently high performance.
 Important capabilities include support for sharing discrete content or your whole screen display with remote attendees in real time, the ability to embed rich media into your presentations including Microsoft PowerPoint and Flash videos, network-based recording plus editing and playback for future reference and training, single sign-on (SSO) and support for other Cisco collaboration products such as Cisco Jabber and TelePresence, plus strong data privacy and encrypted connections with strict policy control.